bostonlogic/dothoop/README.md

-# Dothoop
+# Dothoop #

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/dothoop`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Ruby wrapper around the newer [Dotloop Public Api](https://dotloop.github.io/public-api/) (currently version 2).
+To use this gem, you need to register your application with Dotloop and follow their instructions to generate an OAuth access token from Dotloop.

-## Installation
+## Installation ##

 Add this line to your application's Gemfile: